PeterWaher/IoTGateway/Waher.IoTGateway.Resources/Root/Script.md

 }
 ```

+**Note**: When inserting an object, that object will be returned from the statement.
+This includes a reference to its newly generated
+Object ID.
+If inserting an object ex-nihilo, the Object ID is found referring to the property `ObjectId` on the resulting object.

 #### INSERT OBJECTS

 You can insert a vector or set of objects ex nihilo into a collection using the